 There are various different kinds of work permits available, depending on how long you want to stay and for what purpose.
 Connect to the Immigration Guide for more details about the various permits.

-Moving to Mexico from Western Europe, or the US/Canada will be quite a complex logistical task, and forward planning is essential, especially if you're working there, and have a family to take with you.
-Connect to the Living in Mexico Guide for more details.
+Moving you life's situation to Mexico will be quite a complex logistical task, and forward planning is essential, especially if you're planning to work here; and there is even more to consider if you have a family with children to take with you.
+Connect to the Living in Mexico Guide for more details and current advice.

-Connect to the Mexperience Business Center for lots of information and advice about doing better business in Mexico.
+Connect to the Mexperience Business Center for lots of information and advice about doing better business in Mexico including information about business culture and etiquette.

-Also See: Finding Jobs and Working in Mexico (Self Employment Section)
+See Also: Finding Jobs and Working in Mexico